jennaepstein/MUSA550-finalproject/_posts/2021-12-20-part2-accessibility-to-centers.md

 ![points_matplotlib_access_map]({{ site.url }}{{ site.baseurl }}/assets/images/points_matplotlib_access_map.png)

 The interactive version of this accessibility surface is below (note: it is slow to load).
+Hurricane evacuation center points are not shown on this version, but they can be inferred based on the patterns of the colors going from darker to lighter.
 <div id="points_hvplot_access_map"></div>